restatedev/skills/README.md

 ```

 You will need to add the MCP server manually in this case.
 See [`.mcp.json`](plugins/restatedev/.mcp.json).

-## Learning Restate

-Install the plugin, open an empty directory, and type something like:

-> teach me restate

-The `learn-restate-by-example` skill will ask a couple of questions (what are you trying to build, which language), pick a matching track (Quickstart, Tour of Workflows, Tour of Microservice Orchestration, or an AI agent on-ramp), clone the starter via `restate example ...`, start the Restate server and service, and walk you through the stages one at a time — running the curl commands and pointing at real files in the cloned repo.
-Once the tour ends, the `building-restate-services` skill takes over for actual implementation.

 ## What it helps with